akveo/nebular/docs/articles/design-system/theme.md

 # Eva Design System Theme

-In Eva Design System a **theme** is a set of semantic variables and connections between them, that represents application's look & feel to achieves the following goals:
+In Eva Design System a **theme** is a set of semantic variables and connections between them, that represents the application's look & feel to achieves the following goals:

 - create new visual themes easily;
 - flexibly change look & feel of the application by managing variables, without changing components' styles;